tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ## Improved Integer String Matching

-Above we created these regular expressions matching integer strings:
+Above we created these regular expressions that match integer strings:

 ```ruby
 >> int_str_regex = /-?\d+/
 >> exact_int_str_regex = /^(-?\d+)$/
 ```

-A possible problem with them is that they match extra leading 0s at the start of an integer:
+A possible problem with them is that they match extra leading 0s at the start:

 ```ruby
 >> "0" =~ exact_int_str_regex        # match: "0" is an integer